On November 6, 2025, I bought a semi-restored 1956 Chevy 3100 pickup on eBay.

 Stay tuned for updates on these exciting choices!

-CUSTOM NAVIGATION SYSTEM GOES IN - A ONE-OF-A-KIND CUSTOMIZATION!
+CUSTOM NAVIGATION SYSTEM GOES INTO A ONE-OF-A-KIND, FULLY TAILORED CUSTOMIZATION!

 Meet The 10.1 Dual Receiver with Wireless Android Auto & Apple CarPlay